 When all is said and done, rather than a traditional happy ending, we get something more ambiguous.
 But there is a sense of peace.
 A sense that there is something to look forward.

 Irontown is destroyed, but in Lady Eboshi, there is hope, confidence and strength.
 There is the promise of rebuilt: a better town, a better life.

 She, who showed annoyance and even mocked Ashitaka and his views at some point, is left with a wish to thank him.
-And she said with sincere smile, with a little of humility, showing that her shortcomings has only served to make her grow into a better person.
+And she said with a sincere smile, with a little of humility, showing that her shortcomings have only served to make her grow into a better person.

 In fact, it’s only in the view that nature must be protected at all cost that her character becomes one that must be opposed.

 But from a human standpoint, Eboshi can be the hero of her story, and for the stories of many others.
 Her desires and her quest for progress resemble ours.
 That’s the richness of the film, what hits so close to home.
 It’s what makes this character so interesting.
 It’s just a matter of perspective.

 If you liked this post, please consider leaving me tip via ko-fi!